- Sep 29, 2016

 Having paddling ZET’s other models and feeling just as impressed, I’m finding the new Toro to be the boat that works best for me.
 Your experience however may vary.
 The Director is their biggest boat and easily smashes through everything.
 The Raptor is edgy and really fun to zip around in, but can feel a bit small for some.
 The Veloc is even smaller so sadly, I could never get used to that.

-Disclaimer: Yes I am part of the ZET Canada team and received this boat at a slightly discounted price.
-But regardless of this, I will continue to paddle the Toro because it's a really good kayak meaning my opinions are valid.
+Disclaimer: Yes I am part of the ZET Canada team and received this boat at a partially discounted price.
+Regardless of this, I will continue to paddle the ZET Toro as it's a really good kayak.
+Therefore, the opinions I expressed here are valid.

 Bryce Shaw, ZET Canada Team Paddler.